MateuszKuruc/MateuszKuruc/README.md

 ### Hi there 👋
 I'm Mateusz, a junior JavaScript Developer passionate about building web apps!
-<p>My main focus is on modern frontend tools, like React, Next.js or TypeScript, but I am also regularly learning backend to deepen my understanding of web dev.
+<p>My main focus is on modern frontend tools, like React, Next.js or TypeScript, with Tailwind, Material UI and Styled components for styling.
 </p>
+<p>On the backend side I use Node.js, Express, AWS S3 and MongoDB to build my apps.</p>

 🌐 [Visit my website to learn more!](https://www.mateuszkuruc.com)
 ---